Impacted by World War II, most 1940s fashion styles prioritized useful and practical silhouettes, upcycled materials, and earthy colors.

 The most popular colors for civilian clothing in the 40s were navy blue, khaki, olive green, patriotic red, white, and army blue.

-Overall, fashion during the 1940s was functional and practical, focusing on practicality and comfort.
+Fashion during the 1940s was functional and practical, focusing on practicality and comfort.

 During the world wars, fashion was dominated by rationing, which impacted the available choice of 1940s fashion designers.